CrypticOS/cins/readme.md

 ```

 ## Logic Instructions
-One of the most notable differences between CINS and BrainF\*ck is
+The second most important difference between CINS and BrainF\*ck are their logic and
-ith logic and jumping.
-BrainF\*ck logic only has basic WHILE TRUE loops,
-nd cannot dynamically jump anywhere in the code.
+jumping instructions.
+BrainF\*ck only has WHILE TRUE loops, and cannot goto a specific part of the code.

+`|    “DEFINE LABEL”`
+Instead of jumping to a defined location in memory or the beginning of a while loop,
+CINS has labels that are defined throughout the code.
+The labels are referenced
+to by their occurrence within the program code.
+This defines a label.
+Jumping to it will start to execute the instructions directly beside it.

 `?
 “IF EQUAL THEN GOTO”`
 This instruction compares 2 cells from the top part of the memory.
 It jumps to label ID in the first cell if the two following cells to the right
 are equal (==).
 ```
-; If 1 == 1, jump to label 2
+; If 1 == 1, jump to the second label
 ; (Spaced for readability)
-inl "dd !+^a !+^a !++^ ?"
+inl "dd !+^a !+^a !+^ ?"
 ```

 `$    “JUMP”`
 This jumps to the label defined in the current top cell.

-`|    “DEFINE LABEL”`
-Instead of jumping to a specific place in memory or the beginning of a while loop,
-CINS has labels that are defined throughout the code.
-The labels are referenced
-to by their occurrence within the program code.
-This defines a label.
-Jumping to it will start to execute the instructions directly beside it.

 ## Input/Output
 IO is the same as BrainF\*ck.